StackHawk

 While resources such as this blog post and security training for the engineering team are helpful, the best way to avoid SQL injection vulnerabilities in your application is to automate testing in the pipeline.
 A successful SQL injection attack only really needs a single weakness to be effective, so automated testing will help make sure that you are able to prevent SQL injection vulnerabilities before they are ever pushed to production.

 We built StackHawk to help engineering teams find and fix security bugs like SQL injections and more, but there are also many other tools out there depending on your use case.
-The bottom line is to use automation to help ensure you ship code that is free from security bugs.
+The bottom line is to use automation to help ensure you ship code that is free from security risks.

 Adopt Zero Trust to Build a Strong Security Posture

 The simple fact is that any user could threaten your internal systems, and you should adopt a policy of zero trust.
-Implementing application security measures such as effective access control, limiting the proliferation of administrator privileges, preventing direct access to the SQL database - these are all simple steps that add up to a major upgrade for your security posture.
+Implementing application security measures such as effective access control, limiting the proliferation of administrator privileges, preventing direct access to the SQL databaseโ€”these are all simple steps that add up to a major upgrade for your security posture.

 This can be taken a step further by ensuring that you are implementing a secure posture globally.
 Putting all of your effort into securing a single part of your approach is not going to stop malicious users.
-You need to pay as much attention to stopping the effort to manipulating databases as you are to implementing a strong web application firewall or other traffic filter.
+You need to pay as much attention to stopping the effort to manipulating databases as you do to implementing a strong web application firewall or other traffic filter.
 You need to be running routine user role audits as much as you are ensuring that database servers are running on up-to-date patches and operating servers.

-SQL injection prevention is frighteningly common, but its presence could suggest a more systemic threat - so be aware and be holistic!
+SQL injection prevention is frighteningly common, but its presence could suggest a more systemic threatโ€”so be aware and be holistic!

-How Can StackHawk Help?
+How Can StackHawk Help Prevent SQL Injection Attacks?

 This is where StackHawk can help identify and remedy potential SQL injection issues by scanning the code locally or right in your CI/CD pipeline.
-With every commit, your applications and APIs are scanned and tested with StackHawk’s Dynamic Application Security Testing (DAST) platform.
+With every commit, your applications and APIs are scanned and tested with StackHawkโ€™s Dynamic Application Security Testing (DAST) platform.
+Rather than waiting for scheduled security scans, we provide continuous protection that scales with AI-accelerated development and identifies runtime risks that static security tools miss.